JosephMedina96/SynapticTests/README.md

-A repository testing out the Synaptic library, intended for neural networks.
+A repository testing out the Synaptic and Neataptic libraries, intended for neural networks.

-**Synaptic is not owned by me, all rights go to their respective owners.**
+**Synaptic and Neataptic are not owned by me, all rights go to their respective owners.**

 **Synaptic:** https://github.com/cazala/synaptic

-**EDIT:** Found an extension library which is built on synaptic called neataptic.

 **Neataptic:** https://github.com/wagenaartje/neataptic